wbadart/SimpleFTP/README.md

 ## Building

-To build the whole program, client and server, run `make`.
-The Makefile provides rules for building the client and the server individually via `make client` and `make server`.
+To build the client or server program, run `make` in client/ or server/.

 ## Running